Evidence-based Health Promotions

 • Walk With Ease

-The Stanford University programs Living Healthy and Living Healthy with Diabetes are highly participatory workshops that take place once a week for 6 weeks.
-Each session is 2 ½ hours long, and all workshops are facilitated by two trained leaders (many of whom are volunteers) who follow a detailed manual, so that each workshop is highly consistent.
+The Living Healthy suite of programs were developed at Stanford University.
+These programs are for people who are experiencing chronic disease and/or chronic pain, would like to build confidence in their ability to manage symptoms of chronic conditions, and want to improve overall health.
+These are highly participatory workshops that take place once a week for 6 weeks.
+Each session is 2 ½ hours long, and all workshops are facilitated by two certified leaders who follow a scripted manual, so that each workshop is highly consistent.

 Participants Will Learn: